Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 5. Shipping surcharges

 “Express shipping” upcharges can quietly get added at checkout, $15–$30.
-Eden (expedited), MEDVi, Yucca Health (UPS 2-Day Air), and Fifty410 all list free shipping.
+Embody (expedited), MEDVi, Yucca Health (UPS 2-Day Air), and Fifty410 all list free shipping.

 6. Cancellation penalties

-- • Eden: cancel through the online portal — no cancellation fee, no contract; orders already sent to the pharmacy still ship.
+- • Embody: cancel through the online portal or support — orders already sent to the pharmacy still ship.

 - • MEDVi, Yucca Health: cancellation supported via contact/email per their public terms.